 Depending on the surface, temperature, and humidity, coronaviruses can survive on various materials for as long as a few hours to several days.
 Furthermore, it is tough to know when your home has been contaminated with COVID-19 or any other diseases; thus, it is essential to deep clean your house regularly to ensure that the virus is kept at bay.

 If you don’t have any access to suitable disinfectants, you can always use soap and water.
-Soap and water is as effective as any disinfectant in killing coronaviruses because of their main ingredient which is fat.
+Soap and water are as effective as any disinfectant in killing coronaviruses because of their main ingredient which is fat.
 The fat in soap deactivates the lipid bilayer of coronaviruses which ultimately neutralizes the virus.

 High-touch surfaces include tables, chairs, handrails, mobile phones, light switches, computers, laptops, tablets, keyboards, game controllers, remote controls, toys, kitchen surfaces, bathroom surfaces, toilets, and taps.